PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-07 17:05:31
+Last updated: 2024-04-07 17:06:48
-Random Quote: I'm sorry.
-I've been told before that my light tread is too elegant to be detected by the human ear. - Kamala
+Random Quote: Float like a butterfly, sting like a bee, my name is Steven with a V. - Arthur Harrow